-A statement attributed to registered sex offender and horse trainer Robert L. Johnson in testimony by his probation officer in court yesterday.
+A statement attributed to a registered sex offender and horse trainer Robert L. Johnson.
+It was given in testimony by his probation officer in court yesterday.
 Legal proceedings continued today along with Johnson still marketing his services to junior riders.

 We asked officials if they were aware of Johnson’s continued promotion of services to minors.
 Senior prosecutor Russell Zentner tells us he was not aware of Johnson’s website.